mkysel/mkysel.github.io/_posts/2023-02-25-from-ugly-to-beautiful.md

 The entire process took only *four hours* - no joke.
 I started around 8PM and got so absorbed in it that I barely noticed the time passing.
 I remember making a fresh batch of argentinean mate while working away.
 By around 11PM, I decided the website was good enough and made the move to switch the DNS entries over to the new website.
 Of course, there may be some kinks to iron out over the next few days as I discover any issues that may have gone wrong or missing, but overall, it was nowhere near the month or six months I was anticipating.
 And if you don't believe me, you can check the git history.
+The blog's source is open on [GitHub Pages](https://github.com/mkysel/mkysel.github.io).

 ## Lessons Learned: Be Skeptical